JoshCheek/curriculum/source/projects/headcount.markdown

 * `year` as an integer for any year reported in the data

 A call to this method with any unknown `year` should return `nil`.
+If the race is unknown, it raises an `UnknownRaceError`.

 The method returns a truncated three-digit floating point number representing a percentage.